b-lukaszuk/BS_wJ_eng/contents/canvas.md

 ```

 Now, to draw a picture we will need a few shapes, most likely: a rectangle, a
 triangle and an oval/circle.
-A shape will be represented as coordinates (row and
+A shape will be represented as a position (row and
-column) of our matrix that need to be dyed with a specific color.
-Let's start
+column) in our matrix (`canvas`) that need to be dyed with a specific
-with a rectangle as this should be the easiest shape to obtain.
+color.
+Let's start with a rectangle as this should be the easiest shape to
+obtain.

 ```
+const Pos = Tuple{Int, Int} # position, (row, col) in canvas

 function getRectangle(width::Int, height::Int)::Vec{Pos}
     @assert width >= 2 "width must be >= 2"
     @assert height >= 2 "height must be >= 2"